yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

   ```
   eq cont(< (node(T, I, initial) SetND),
-             SetCP, SetRQ, SetRL, M >) = true .
+             SetCP, SetRQ, SetRL, MP >) = true .

+  eq someCreatedNode(< SetND, SetCP, SetRQ, SetRL, MP >)
+    = someNDInStates(SetND,created) .
+  eq createdcont(S)
+    = inv(S) and someCreatedNode(S) implies cont(S) .
   ```

 ### Step 1-1: Begin with the most general case.

   ```
-  :goal {eq invcont(< (node(tnd, idND, created) sND), sCP, sRQ, sRL, mp >)  = true .}
+  :goal {eq createdcont(< sND, sCP, sRQ, sRL, mp >) = true .}
   ```

+ - Firstly, the most general case is split into cases where there is or is not a created node.
+  - Case 1*: There is no created node => the goal holds because the antecedent does not hold.
+  - Case 2: There is a created node.

- - Since node idND is an arbitrary initial node, the CDL assures that DDS of the node does not include any other created node.
+ - Since node idND is an arbitrary created node, the CDL assures that DDSC of the node does not include any other created node.

 ### Step 1-2: Consider which rule can be applied to the global state in the current case.
  - Since there is a created node, the next rule should be R02.

 ### Step 1-4: Split the current case into cases where the condition of the rule does or does not hold.
  - The current case should be split into following three cases:
-  - Case 1: All requirements of the created node are ready => the goal holds because R02 is applicable and so `cont(S)` reduces to true.
+  - Case 2-1*: All requirements of the created node are ready => the goal holds because R02 is applicable and so `cont(S)` reduces to true.
-  - Case 2: One of requirements of the created node is unbound.
+  - Case 2-2: One of requirements of the created node is unbound.
-  - Case 3: One of requirements of the created node is waiting.
+  - Case 2-3: One of requirements of the created node is waiting.

-### Case 2: One of requirements of the created node is unbound.
+### Case 2-2: One of requirements of the created node is unbound.
 ### Step 1-2: Consider which rule can be applied to the global state in the current case.
  - Since the next applicable rule depends on the type of the unbound requirement, the current case should be split into following three cases:
-  - Case 2-1: The type of the unbound requirement is hostedOn => the goal holds because `inv-ifNDCreatedThenHostedOnRQReady(S)` reduces to false.
+  - Case 2-2-1*: The type of the unbound requirement is hostedOn => the goal holds because `inv-ifNDCreatedThenHostedOnRQReady(S)` reduces to false.
-  - Case 2-2: The type of the unbound requirement is dependsOn.
+  - Case 2-2-2: The type of the unbound requirement is dependsOn.
-  - Case 2-3: The type of the unbound requirement is connectsTo.
+  - Case 2-2-3: The type of the unbound requirement is connectsTo.

-### Case 2-2: The type of the unbound requirement is dependsOn.
+### Case 2-2-2: The type of the unbound requirement is dependsOn.
 ### Step 1-2: Consider which rule can be applied to the global state in the current case.
  - Since there is an unbound dependsOn requirement, the next rule should be R07.